-- Debugging a If your simulation ends up in an unexpected deadlock, you can try our "deadlock debugging helper", currently in development (i.e. if it does not work for you, it is kind of normal).
+If your simulation ends up in an unexpected deadlock, you can try our "deadlock debugging helper", currently in development (i.e. if it does not work for you, it is kind of normal).
 Select the channel corresponding to the latest event that happened during your simulation and run the deadlock analysis by selecting "Highlight Deadlock" in the Debug menu.
 It should highlight (and add in the Selection box) a list of channels which are thought to be related to the deadlock.
 The most useful channels for debugging the deadlock are those where a change of channel activity happens, for example when the string of highlighted channels passes from a channel where no event happened to a channel blocked with a "Request Up" event pending.
-You can follow this string of highlighted channels and use the source code view to locate the position of some of them, as explained below. - Source Code Clicking the source code viewer icon brings up a separate (initially empty) window.
-It is advised to Viewer Click on "Show All Channel Positions", in order to load every file and colorise keywords according to the handshake channels that are referred to in the compiled circuit.
+You can follow this string of highlighted channels and use the source code view to locate the position of some of them, as explained below.

+Source Code Viewer Clicking the source code viewer icon brings up a separate (initially empty) window.
+It is advised to click on "Show All Channel Positions", in order to load every file and colorise keywords according to the handshake channels that are referred to in the compiled circuit.
 Once the source code window is open, any channel selection from the main window is reported at the bottom of the source code window.
 A subsequent click on the "Goto Source" button highlights the source code that correspond to the selected channel.
-In the other way around, it is possible to select channels that correspond to a keyword from the source code by right-clicking after the first letter of the desired keyword and choosing "Select Channels" in the contextual menu (the algorithm searches backwards from the selected channel will be automatically reported inside the source code, as if the user pressed the "Goto Source" button after selecting the channel.
+In the other way around, it is possible to select channels that correspond to a keyword from the source code by right-clicking after the first letter of the desired keyword and choosing "Select Channels" in the contextual menu (the algorithm searches backwards from the selected character until it finds a matching channel).
+When the checkbox next to the "Goto Source" button is selected, any newly selected channel will be automatically reported inside the source code, as if the user pressed the "Goto Source" button after selecting the channel.
 Unselecting "Notebook style" displays every opened file simultaneously, next to each other.
-3